vitalykoltov/hashicorp-assignment/terraform-getting-started.md

-# Quick Start: Deploying Containerized Docker NGINX webserver with Terraform on Linux Servers.
+# Deploying Containerized Docker NGINX webserver with Terraform on Linux Servers.

 old:Terraform is the most popular langauge for defining and provisioning infrastructure as code (IaC).
-new: After completing this tutorial you will learn how to provision the latest NGINX webserver using Terraform on Linux Server.
+new: [Terraform](https://en.wikipedia.org/wiki/Terraform_(software)) is an open-source Infrastructure as code (IaC) software created by [HashiCorp](https://www.hashicorp.com/).
+After completing this tutorial you will learn how to provision the latest NGINX webserver using Terraform and Docker on a supported Linux platform.
+Estimated time to complete: 60 minutes.
 In the following tasks we will:
 -- Install Terraform package for your operating system -- Install Docker Engine (Docker Desktop for Linux)